bahrus/xtal-in-hash/README.md

 <xtal-in-hash>
 ```

-*xtal-in-hash* searches for, and listens to, the value of wondow.location.hash for a string inside these markers:

- *  Left hand side marker: xtal-in-hash:json```
- *  Right hand side marker: ```

-This component parses the string inside the markers above using JSON.parse.
-It then applies these properties to the child component(s) with attribute hash-tag.

 Our next level of complexity is if we additionally want the binding to work the other way -- if, in the course of the application life cycle, we want those changes to reflect back to location.hash, then we modify the markup to look like this:

 ```html